NEED MORE HELP?

 • To obtain an EMI license, you will need specialist banking facilities, such as client safeguarding accounts, and access to payment systems, such as IBAN and SWIFT.
 Furthermore, you will require systems and software to manage your business.

-• Tetra Consultants Banking Team will help you by arranging banking facilities, such as safeguarding accounts, issuing cards, and access to payment infrastructures.
+• Corporate bank account opening services through our experts will help you by arranging banking facilities, such as safeguarding accounts, issuing cards, and access to payment infrastructures.

 What is the timeline for obtaining a UK EMI license?